 There are a few ways to use the Darkness spell to your advantage.
 The spell can be cast on an area, creature, or object.
 It can also dispel magical light of level 2 or lower.

 This is a great way to protect or inhibit large groups.
-It can also be used as respite from enemy casters as many spells rely on being able to see.
+It can also be used as a respite from enemy casters, as many spells rely on being able to see.

 A technique for avoiding a barrage of enemy archers could be to cast the spell on an ally and move at half speed.